American Studies Class

 The Fund for American Studies Logo

-The American Studies Program offers a major and minor.
-Students use perspectives from many fields, including history, literature, sociology, anthropology, psychology, politics, religion, the arts, business and the natural sciences, to gain a comprehensive understanding of the varieties of American experiences and their relation to our increasingly complex and interconnected world.
+The American Studies Program offers both a major and a minor, allowing you to explore perspectives from fields like history, literature, sociology, anthropology, psychology, politics, religion, the arts, business, and the natural sciences.
+This interdisciplinary approach gives you a comprehensive understanding of American experiences and their connections to our complex world.

-The Mini-Focus Area for minors requires two courses, and the same type of Focus Statement as the major.
-Of the five courses required for the American Studies minor, two of them are in the student self-defined Focus Area.
+For minors, the Mini-Focus Area requires two courses and a similar Focus Statement.
+Of the five courses required for the minor, two will be in your Focus Area.

 Catalog